 RAP protections apply whether you have a written lease or verbal agreement, as long as you pay rent and your landlord accepts that rent.

-If your landlord takes away a service or amenity you currently have (like a parking space or laundry) or increases your share of utility costs, you should petition for a decrease in rent to match the “decreased housing services.”
+If your landlord takes away a service or amenity you currently have (like laundry or patio access) or increases your share of utility costs, you should petition for a decrease in rent to match the “decreased housing services.”

 Always file a petition with RAP if your rent is increased by more than the allowable amount (usually less than 3% per year).
 You are entitled to a hearing and if the landlord cannot prove legal grounds, the rent increase is not valid.

 If your unit is the subject of an outstanding building code violation or a formal code compliance letter has been issued, your landlord cannot legally raise your rent by any amount until the Building Department has certified that the issue has been fixed.
 To file a code compliance complaint, call the Code Enforcement office at 510-238-3381.

 Seek advice if you're not sure what your landlord is doing is legal.
 You can call the Rent Adjustment Program office at 510-238-3721 or visit the office at 250 Frank Ogawa Plaza (next to City Hall) Suite 6301 (6th floor).
 See the tenant resources listed herefor help with your situation.